DentAssist/Machine-Learning/README.md

 Replace `YOUR_PATH` with the actual path to your saved model.

 ## Collaborator
-Made with ❤️ by Breeze Machine Learning Team
+Made with ❤️ by DentAssist Machine Learning Team
 - Addin Hadi Rizal
 - Chofifatul Hidayah
 - Denisa Dwi Nanjalina